wp-plugins/mini-twitter-feed/readme.txt

 It is possible to add a list of users to show [minitwitter username="twitter" list="team"]: it will show 5 tweets of the list "team" of the "twitter" user.

-you can show the tweets of a query [minitwitter query="#awesome"]: it will show the tweets from the query #awesome.
+You can show the tweets of a query [minitwitter query="#awesome"]: it will show the tweets from the query #awesome.

-You can add the color of the links on the twitter feed [minitwitter username="webdevdesigner" linkcolor="000000"].
-The colors have to be in hexadecimal (000000: black, ffffff: white...).
+You can change the color of your links by the color of your website changing `.tweets a { color:#your_color; }` in your ccs file.

 == Frequently Asked Questions ==